Information-Based Approach: Pricing of a Credit Risky Asset in the Presence of Default Time: Compensator of certain special processes with respect to

 for all non-negative predictable $U$.
 See for instance \cite{M} and \cite{N}.
-This section aims to give the explicit computation of the compensator of the random time $\tau$, that is, the compensator of the $\mathbb{F}^{\xi}$-sup-martingale:
+This section aims to give the explicit computation of the compensator of the random time $\nu$, that is, the compensator of the $\mathbb{F}^{\zeta^T}$-sub-martingale:

 which is defined as the unique adapted, natural, increasing, integrable process $K$ satisfying